 In shoemaking every small detail has a great value, that will have an impact on the way your shoes look and feel.

-That is why It had become a tradition of ours to give you my best tips before we step into a new year.
-I only give you techniques that I personally use in my work and it something I know will make a change your work as well.
+That is why it had become a tradition of mine to give you my best tips before we step into a new year.
+I only give you techniques that I personally use in my work and it something, I know ,will make a change in your work as well.

 Are You Ready To Make Your Shoes In 2018?

 Last month I shared with you the recent works of my students that finished my shoemaking course.